LinaYorda/ai-hackaton/README.md

 # Notes and Limitations

-* This assistant is designed to help navigate legal documents and provide general insights.
+* This assistant is intended for educational purposes and as a proof-of-concept for exploring AI applications in legal document analysis.
 It is not a substitute for professional legal advice.
 * Responses are generated using an AI model trained on publicly available datasets.
 While efforts have been made to ensure accuracy, results may vary.
+* This application processes input data locally during the session.
+However, depending on your usage and the Gradio hosting setup, some data may be transmitted to external servers (e.g., for hosting the Gradio app).
+Do not input sensitive or confidential legal information.

 # Contributing